lokapal-xyz/education/content/howtodao/03-dao-governance/Veto-Powers-and-Emergency-Measures/Exit-Options.md

 weight: 59_000
 ---

-Not all conflicts within a DAO can be resolved through governance processes alone.
-In some cases, members may need a structured way to exit the organization without causing instability or financial loss.
+DAO members may need a structured way to exit the organization without causing instability or financial loss.
 Let's explore different exit mechanisms including rage-quit functions, governance forks, and buyout options, which allow members to withdraw, split, or disengage from the DAO while minimizing harm to the broader community.

 ---